arialdomartini/arialdomartini.github.io/_posts/2018-05-10-look-ma-no-variables.md

 It's simpler than you think once you wrap your head around the idea of functions that returns function that takes functions as parameters, and the like.

-Let's start from `Build`: `Build`'s goal is to create a pair of integers, so it must retain the value of `a` and `b`.
+Let's start from `Build`: `Build`'s goal is to create our purely-functional version of tuple of integers, so it must retain the value of `a` and `b`.
 If `Build` could speak, it would say:

-> Invoke me, and pass me 2 integers.
-I will return you back a magic closure, that will capture those two integers.<br />
+> Invoke me, and pass me the 2 integers you want to store.
+I will return you back a Magic Closure, that can capture those two integers.<br />
-> Store that magic closure and whenever you want those 2 integers back, invoke it.<br />
+> Store that Magic Closure and whenever you want those 2 integers back, invoke it.<br />
+> This is all I do.
+If you want to know what Magic Closure does, ask it.

+Let's ask Magic Closure:

+> I'm created by `Build` when you give it 2 integer values.
+Since I'm a closure, I will capture their values.
-> I cannot give you back the 2 intgers as a tuple, since we deliberatelly decided to only rely on functions.
-Here's a trick we might use: pass the magic closure a function, and the closure will invoke it passing it exactly the 2 integers you need..
+> Unfortunately, I cannot give you them back as a tuple, since we deliberatelly decided to only rely on functions.
+Here's a trick we might use: pass me a function, and I will invoke it providing it exactly the 2 integers you need as parameters.

-What the functions we should pass the magic closure might look like?<br />
+Let's talk about the functions we should pass the Magic Closure: what might them look like?<br />
-Let's talk about the function to get the first value.
+One of them could be a function to get the first value.
 It should be like:

 {% highlight csharp%}
 int FirstOfTwoParameters(int a, int b)